All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cognitive Function and Mood

 Both GH and IGF-1 have neuroprotective effects and support cognitive function.
 Patients on Sermorelin often report improved mental clarity, better focus, and a more positive mood.
-Some of this may be attributable to improved sleep quality, which is itself essential for cognitive performance.
-But there is also evidence that GH and IGF-1 directly support brain health through effects on neuroplasticity and neuroprotection.
+Some of this may be attributable to improved sleep quality, which is itself important for cognitive performance.
+But there's also evidence that GH and IGF-1 directly support brain health through effects on neuroplasticity and neuroprotection.

 Exercise Performance and Recovery